One-Language/Document/en/translate.md

 ### Adding a new Translation

-1. create a folder in `docs/` for the new translation
+1. create a folder in root for the new translation

    ```
-   docs/
-   docs/zh-cn/
+   ar/
+   tr/
+   fa/
+   en/
+   de/
+   se/
    ```

-2. copy file from root `docs/_404.md` to new folder `docs/zh-cn/_404.md`
+2. copy file from root `_404.md` to new folder `de/_404.md`

    ```
-   docs/_404.md
-   docs/zh-cn/_404.md
+   _404.md
+   de/_404.md
    ```

 3. replace text with translated text.